elixir-lang/elixir-lang.github.com/getting-started/maps-and-dicts.markdown

 ** (ArgumentError) argument error
 ```

 Both access and update syntaxes above require the given keys to exist.
-For example, accessing and updating the `:c` key failed there is no `:c` in the map.
+For example, accessing and updating the `:c` key failed because there is no `:c` in the map.

 Elixir developers typically prefer to use the `map.field` syntax and pattern matching instead of the functions in the `Map` module when working with maps because they lead to an assertive style of programming.
 [This blog post](http://blog.plataformatec.com.br/2014/09/writing-assertive-code-with-elixir/) provides insight and examples on how you get more concise and faster software by writing assertive code in Elixir.